 An open-sourced Ubuntu distro is perfect for training and development.
 If you are starting your journey as a software developer, website developer, or equivalent, it’s the first thing to start with.

-Even with all these advantages, Ubuntu comes with some downsides too.
-But the advantages always outweigh the disadvantages when it comes to Ubuntu.
+Even with all these advantages, Ubuntu Linux comes with some downsides too.
+But the advantages always outweigh the disadvantages.

 What Are the Disadvantages of Ubuntu?